oherterich/2015-spring-web-javascript/README.md

 #### Expanded Description (My Interpretation)

-Modern web development is crazy: there are thousands of different libraries, frameworks, and plugins that you can use in your applications and on your websites.
+Modern web development is crazy: there are thousands of different libraries, frameworks, and plugins that can be used in different applications and websites.
 What's hot and what's not is constantly shifting, sometimes from week to week.
-What's popular this year may not around the next time you build your website.
+What's popular this year may not around the next time a website begins development.
 Common among many of them, however, is a single programming language: Javascript.

-In this course, we'll learn how to use Javascript to improve, expand, and augment your web development skills.
-This means that we'll go back to basics, solidifying our core understanding of programming concepts and practices before we jump into the really flashy stuff.
+In this course, we'll learn how to use Javascript to improve, expand, and augment basic web development skills.
+This means going back to basics, and solidifying the core understanding of programming concepts and practices before jumping into the really flashy stuff.

 You'll then be ready and able to do the research and build a website that's right up your alley.
 Do you like data visualization?
 Dig deeper into APIs.
 What about online games?
 Sink your teeth into Web Sockets.
 Web applications?
 Maybe Angular is for you.
 The common thread to all of these topics is, of course, Javascript.